Divyansh42/cluster-resource/README.md

-# Authenticate Cluster Task
+# Cluster Authentication Task

 This task creates a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file that can be used to configure access to the different clusters.
 A common use case for this task is to deploy your `application/function` on different clusters.

 The task will use the provided parameters to create a `kubeconfig` file that can be used by other steps in the pipeline task to access the target cluster.
-The kubeconfig will be placed in `/workspace/<your-cluster-name>/kubeconfig` in your task container.
+The kubeconfig will be placed at `/workspace/kubeconfigFile/kubeconfig`.

-This task provides variety of ways to authenticate the cluster:
+This task provides users variety of ways to authenticate:
 - Authenticate using tokens.
 - Authenticate using client key and client certificates.